goodwaysIT/en/_posts/2025-05-27-ogg-zero-downtime-migration.md

 Consideration factors include data volume, network bandwidth, allowed initial load window, and source system pressure.

-### Incremental Synchronization Design: Building the Real-Time Data Pipeline (The "Data Highway" Construction)
+### Incremental Synchronization Design: Building the Real-Time Data Pipeline

 Supplemental Logging is OGG's "eyes."
 Sufficient supplemental logging must be enabled on the source for all tables to be replicated, ensuring OGG can capture all necessary information for changed data (like primary keys, unique index columns, all columns) from the Redo Logs.
 I've seen cases where improper supplemental logging configuration caused Replicat to ABEND frequently due to missing data.

 For the **Extract Process**, the source of data capture: